-In connection with the Company's acquisition of (i) a 60% interest in three partnerships which own the Temperature Controlled Logistics Companies, (ii) the Hotel Pennsylvania, (iii) a 100% interest in a company that manages the trade shows held at the Merchandise Mart and the Apparel Center in Chicago and the Washington Design Center and the Washington Office Center in Washington, D.C., (iv) a retail cooperative, (v) the YMCA Development, (vi) a 30% interest in various investments associated with the Newkirk investment, (vii) a 50% interest in the Russian Tea Room, preferred stock affiliates were formed.
+In connection with the Company's acquisition of (i) a 60% interest in three partnerships which own the Temperature Controlled Logistics Companies, (ii) the Hotel Pennsylvania, (iii) a 100% interest in a company that manages the trade shows held at the Merchandise Mart and the Apparel Center in Chicago and the Washington Design Center and the Washington Office Center in Washington, D.C., (iv) a retail cooperative, (v) the YMCA Development, (vi) a 30% interest in various investments associated with the Newkirk investment, (vii) a 50% interest in a healthcare management company, and (viii) a 50% interest in the Russian Tea Room, preferred stock affiliates were formed.
 The Operating Partnership received 100% of the nonvoting stock of these preferred stock affiliates which entitles it to 98% of the net operating cash flow distributed by the preferred stock affiliates to their shareholders.
 Steven Roth, Michael D. Fascitelli, and, in some cases, Joseph Macnow, Richard West and David Greenbaum, purchased all of the voting stock of these preferred stock affiliates which entitled them to the remaining 2% of the net operating cash flow distributed by these preferred stock affiliates.
 Between December 11, 2000 and March 30, 2001, the Company purchased the shares of common stock of its preferred stock affiliates from Messrs.
-Roth, Fascitelli, Macnow, West and Greenbaum for \$3,139,642, \$1,741,365, \$209,865, \$35,579 and \$29,075, respectively.
-The purchase price was the estimated fair value of such stock.
-Their ownership of the stock enabled the Company to acquire certain assets that it would not have been able to acquire because of rules applicable to REITs.
+Roth, Fascitelli, Macnow, West and Greenbaum for \$3,139,642, \$1,741,365, \$209,865, \$35,579 and \$29,075, respectively, or \$5,155,126 in the aggregate.
+Those individuals had invested an aggregate of \$3,369,002 to purchase their stock.
+Their ownership of the stock enabled the Company to acquire certain assets that it would not have been able to acquire because of rules applicable to REITs, but as a result of recent changes in the tax law, their continued ownership of the stock was no longer necessary.
+The purchase price, which was the estimated fair value, was determined by both independent appraisal and by reference to the individuals' pro rata share of the earnings of the preferred stock affiliates during the three-year period that these investments were held.
+The purchase resulted in a gain to these individuals equivalent to a compounded annual return of approximately 19%.
 The Company's purchase was approved by those members of its Board of Trustees who are not parties to the purchase.